-I spend a lot of my time at work on pull requests - between ones I request and review, dozens per day.
-Through this, I’ve formed some opinions about what works and what doesn’t in the pull request process.
-So, here are those opinions.
+I spend a lot of my time on pull requests.
+I have a few thoughts about what works and what doesn't in the pull request process.

 Be a good requester